vizhub-core/vizhub-legacy/README.md

 - User
   - userName = the name of the user
 - Viz

   - vizId = the id of the viz
   - vizInfo = instance of VizInfo
   - vizInfoMongoDoc = document object from raw MongoDB driver
   - vizInfoShareDoc = document object from ShareDB
   - vizInfoData = the raw data for the VizInfo constructor
   - vizContent = instance of VizContent

+- Pages
+  - HomePage = component that renders the page
+  - page = 'HomePage'; page needs to match exactly component name
+  - homePagePresenter = function that transforms input data to page inputs
+  - homePagePresented = returned value from presenter

 ## Production